Nusiq/sqlite_bedrock_packs/docs/tables.rst

 List of tables
 ==============

-Currently, SQLite Bedrock Packs package does't support all of the types of objects that you can find in Minecraft resourece packs and behavior packs.
+Currently, SQLite Bedrock Packs package does't support some of the types of objects that you can find in Minecraft resourece packs and behavior packs.
 The following tables are the ones that are currently supported.

 Attachable
 ----------